 It is noted that the country has been actively replacing its tank arsenal since February 2022 and the start of the Special Military Operation.
 And this is not only the production of "old models" such as the T-72, T-62 and T-54/55, but also the T-90.
 Some of them, during the Special Military Operation, as experts write, were damaged or destroyed.

 According to "Army Recognition", the combat losses of Russian tanks represent a "calculated risk".
-New, already modernized tanks are very quickly replacing the destroyed tanks.
+New, already modernized tanks are very quickly replacing the knocked-out tanks.
 So quickly that "Russia could potentially produce enough new T-90MS in six months to surpass the entire arsenal of modern Western tanks in Ukraine."

 The publication also notes that the latest military deliveries of the T-90M "Proryv" and T-72B3M have become an "important step" for Russia in strengthening its armored capabilities.

-"Army Recognition" characterizes the T-90M "Proryv" as having improvements "in protection, mobility and firepower" and describes a number of its new equipment, "increasing survivability on the battlefield" and giving "impressive mobility".
+"Army Recognition" characterizes the T-90M "Proryv" as having improvements "in protection, mobility and firepower" and describes a number of its new equipment, "increasing survivability on the battlefield" and giving it "impressive mobility".